- Authoritative permission or approval that makes a course of action valid. See Synonyms at permission.

 - A consideration, influence, or principle that dictates an ethical choice.

+a.
+The penalty for noncompliance with a law or legal order.

 b.
-The penalty for noncompliance specified in a law or decree.

-- A penalty, specified or in the form of moral pressure, that acts to ensure compliance or conformity.
+A penalty, specified or in the form of moral pressure, that acts to ensure compliance with a social standard or norm.

-- To give official authorization or approval to: “The president, we are told, has sanctioned greed at the cost of compassion” (David Rankin).
+- To give official authorization or approval to: voting rights that are sanctioned by law.

-- To encourage or tolerate by indicating approval.
-See Synonyms at approve.
+- To encourage or tolerate by indicating approval: His colleagues sanctioned his new research.

 Occasionally, a word can have contradictory meanings.
 Such a case is represented by sanction,

-was created in the 18th century meaning “to allow by law,” but it wasn't until the second half of the 20th century that it began to mean “to punish (for breaking a law).”
+was created in the 18th century meaning “to allow by law,” but it wasn't until the second half of the 1900s that it began to mean “to punish (for breaking a law).”
 English has a few other words that can refer to opposites, such as the verbs dust

 (meaning both “to remove dust from” and “to put dust on”) and trim